 For others, this is not the case.
 Many go to college and find out they want to do something completely different with their lives.
 If this describes you, don't worry, you are not alone.

 I love to create in almost any medium.
 From music to graphics to code, I enjoy it all.
-This realization led me to believe I might enjoy pursuing a degree in graphic design even though I wasn’t wild about going to school, to begin with.
-Not sure what to do, I decided to just suck it up and go to college with the help from my parents (thanks, Mom and Dad!).
+This realization led me to believe I might enjoy pursuing a degree in graphic design even though I wasn't wild about going to school, to begin with.
+Not sure what to do, I decided to just suck it up and go to college with help from my parents (thanks, Mom and Dad!).

 While in school I learned a lot.
 I meet some great people and made new friends.
-This experience is one you can’t get back and for that, I am thankful for the 3 years I spent in college.
-It allowed me to get an internship which put my foot in the door working with a mentor I mentioned in the video.
+This experience is one you can't get back and for that, I am thankful for the 3 years I spent in college.
+It allowed me to get an internship that put my foot in the door working with a mentor I mentioned in the video.
 All of these things happened as a result of going to school but many things I learned along the way had zero to do with the courses at hand.

 I took it upon myself to learn how to code.
 I did this because I saw that the program I was in was already behind.
 Courses, instructors, and the lessons they taught were falling short of modern requirements.
 While they provided ample amounts of foundation to create a good design I felt that the entire experience was a little lacking.

 Learning how to code wasn't part of my degree requirements but I saw it as a way to make my time and my parent's investment in my schooling go to good use.
 Coding (and the study of web design) helped me become a better digital designer.
 Understanding how websites and applications worked opened so many new doors for me.